andrewjdawson2016/Simple-DB/README.md

 You must submit your code (see below) as well as a short (1 page, maximum) writeup describing your approach.
 This writeup should:

-*   Describe any design decisions you made, including anything that was difficult or unexpected.
+*   Describe your implementation including any design decisions you made.
+Make sure to emphasize anything that was difficult or unexpected.
 *   Discuss and justify any changes you made outside of `LogFile.java`.

 ### 4.1\.
 Collaboration